 What Is a Missouri Wage Garnishment Order?

-A Missouri wage garnishment order is a legal directive issued by the Missouri Department of Revenue that instructs your employer to withhold part of your income to pay unpaid state taxes.
+A Missouri wage garnishment order is a legal directive that instructs your employer or financial institution to withhold part of your wages or intercept funds from your bank account to pay unpaid state taxes owed to the Missouri Department of Revenue.

 How the Process Works

-• Duration of garnishment: The garnishment continues until the total amount of tax, interest, and penalties owed is fully satisfied.
+- Duration of garnishment: The garnishment continues until the total amount of tax, interest, and penalties owed is fully satisfied.
+A garnishment can be issued at any time until the judgment is fully satisfied.

 Difference from Federal Garnishment

-Unlike the IRS, the Missouri Department can issue its judgment and proceed under state law.
-The department’s authority extends to individual and business taxpayers who owe state income taxes, and collection actions can remain in effect for several years until the balance is resolved.
+Unlike the IRS, the Missouri Department of Revenue uses an administrative process rather than a standard civil court proceeding.
+By filing the Certificate of Tax Lien with the Circuit Clerk as an Administrative Judgment, the Department gains enforcement authority over individual and business taxpayers who owe state income taxes.
+Collection actions can remain in effect for several years until the balance is resolved.

 Understanding Its Purpose and Contents